FloroBalzer/Synth-Project/report.md

 In addition to this each knob defined as type Knob, where the Knob class is made safe by using atomic stores only.

-## An analysis of inter-task blocking dependencies that shows any possibility of deadlock
-___